rahram2010/Research_bioinformatics/README.md

 # Research_bioinformatics
 2018 Summer REU Code

-## All the code that I make/reference/do in the summer thing for the Bioinformatics REU
+## All the code that I make/reference/do in the summer for Bioinformatics REU
+Main code is in intersect.py